ketupia/ecspanse_state_machine/README.md

 <!-- MDOC !-->

-### Stopping a graph
+### Stopping a state machine

-The graph will automatically stop when it reaches a state without allowed exit node names.
+The state machine will automatically stop when it reaches a state no exits.

-You can stop a graph from running anytime by submitting a stop graph request.
+You can stop a state machine anytime by calling `ECSpanseStateMachine.stop`.

 ```elixir
   EcspanseStateMachine.stop(entity_id)
 ```

-The graph will be stopped and if the timeout timer of current node will be stopped (provided it has one).

 ## Generate a Mermaid State Diagram

-ECSpanseStateMachine can generate a [Mermaid.js](https://mermaid.js.org/) state diagram for your graph.
+ECSpanseStateMachine can generate a [Mermaid.js](https://mermaid.js.org/) state diagram for your state machines and state timers.

 ```elixir
   EcspanseStateMachine.as_mermaid_diagram(entity_id)